inpsyde/objects-hooks-remover/README.md

 It has no dependencies and requires **PHP 7.4+**.

-It is tested and guaranteed to with WP 5.9+, but _should_ work, at least, with WP 5.3+ (which is the first version officially supporting PHP 7.4).
+It is tested and guaranteed to work with WP 5.9+, but _should_ work, at least, with WP 5.3+ (which is the first version officially supporting PHP 7.4).

 ---